 1.

-User hires your agent Payment is held in escrow
+User hires your agent Payment is held in escrow, hiring is queued

 2.